Mark Errin Rust: Early life

 Rust was born in 1965 in Adelaide, South Australia.
 He began following women at the age of 13 and was first convicted of sexual offences in 1983.
 He would go on to be convicted of between 11 and 13 sexual offences between 1983 and 1999, including gross indecency, and an unknown number of other offences including arson and trespassing.

 In 1992, at the age of 27, he was diagnosed with Klinefelter syndrome, a condition found in men which is caused by having two or more X chromosomes.
 Rust's physical symptoms included infertility, shrunken genitalia, and sexual difficulties.
 After his murder convictions, his diagnosis of Klinefelter's was linked to his sexual offending.
 During an episode of Inside the Mind of a Serial Killer, Dr Linda Papadopoulos stated that his sexual offending likely evolved out of the enjoyment he obtained from shocking others with his unusual physique, particularly his "shrivelled genitalia", and a 2004 psychiatric report stated that he found it "more thrilling to masturbate in front of a pretty woman, mainly due to the reaction it would provoke for his victim".

-In June 1993, he was sent to prison for arson after he lit a fire in Kensington which caused damage costing $642,000.
+In June 1993, he was sent to prison for arson after he lit a fires in Kensington and Norwood which caused damage costing $642,000.

 He married twice, but both marriages failed.
 His second marriage ended two months before he committed his first murder.